 Office or Computer Glasses

-That’s right, there are even specialized lenses made for golfers!
-Golfers need to see a wide range of distances during their game from their scorecard, to their ball on the tee, to hole far away to line up their drive.
+That’s right, there are even specialized lenses made for golf enthusiasts!
+Golfers need to see a wide range of distances throughout their video game from their scorecard to their ball on the tee, to holes far away to line up their drive.